Prevention is better than cure when it comes to extremism and terrorism, but policies can be polarising.

 That review itself has also been dogged by delays and criticism, with several deadlines missed or pushed back and many human rights and community groups boycotting proceedings over the appointment of William Shawcross – previously associated with supposedly unfortunate remarks about Islam – as Chair.

 Seen as part of our wider safeguarding responsibilities, Future Talent Learning sees the value in a system that looks to protect and support anyone under pressure or vulnerable to extremist indoctrination.
 And we absolutely take seriously the wellbeing of our students and the organisations that employ and sponsor them.

 Violent extremism – wherever it originates – is absolutely inimical to democracy and the rule of law.
 There is an interesting debate to be had, though, about the validity of imposing a statutory reporting duty on public servants with limited evidence that such widespread surveillance is having the desired effect.
 As with all moral and ethical questions, we’d do well to consider how best to weigh in the balance the potential pitfalls against the benefits that a strategy such as Prevent might bring.

 What to do if you have concerns about a colleague or student

-If you have concerns about anyone involved in the Future Talent Learning programme, please contact our Safeguarding Lead.
+If you have concerns about anyone involved in the Future Talent Learning programme, please contact our Safeguarding Lead (contact details can be found in the Safeguarding Policy stored in Aptem).
 Once we have investigated those concerns, the Safeguarding Lead will determine the most appropriate course of action and may refer the matter as appropriate.